0xPolygonID/js-iden3-auth-examples/README.md

-Example of extraction nullifier from auth response
+Example of extraction nullifier from auth response,

+to run don't forget to update <RPC-URL> in the code for amoy